-Chris Holmes joins Miriam Academy with 15 years of teaching experience in English/ Journalism: five at Clayton High School and the past ten at Hazelwood West High School.
+Chris Holmes joined Miriam Academy with 15 years of teaching experience in English/ Journalism: five at Clayton High School and the last ten at Hazelwood West High School.
 He also teaches at Missouri Scholars Academy, a summer program for gifted students at the University of Missouri - Columbia, where he is studying Educational Psychology.
-Chris holds a Bachelor of Arts in Education from Truman State University and is certified in English, Journalism and Special Education.
+Chris holds a Bachelor of Arts in Education from Truman State University and is certified in Journalism and Special Education.
 In 2009, Chris was selected as the Governor's Council on Disability Educator of the Year.
 In 2015, Chris was chosen as the Missouri Teacher of the Year.

 Brandi McKenney, Math Teacher

 Brandi McKenney has expertise in customizing learning and monitoring growth in math education for high school students.
 Brandi has taught Algebra 1, Geometry and Algebra II in co-teaching environments at high schools in the Mehlville, Affton, and Riverview Gardens School Districts.
-She holds a Bachelor of Science in Secondary Education-Math from the University of Missouri-St. Louis and is currently completing a Master of Arts in mathematics from Webster University.
+She holds a Master of Arts in Mathematics from Webster University and Bachelor of Science in Secondary Education-Math from the University of Missouri-St. Louis.

-Michelle Rocco, Art Teacher
+Meaghan Mittler, Art Teacher

 Norman Rich, PE/Health Teacher

-Norman Rich has held physical education, teaching and coaching positions for more than twenty years in various school districts in St. Louis.
+Norman Rich has held physical education, teaching and coaching positions for more than 30 years in various school districts in St. Louis.
 His career includes serving as an adaptive PE specialist with Special School District in the Rockwood School District, and serving as a health education and physical education teacher in the Parkway School District.
 He is a certified American Red Cross CPR Instructor and holds certifications in life saving and water safety.
 Norman also served as head coach for water polo, swimming and diving at Rockwood Summit High School and is currently the Baseball Commissioner for the Ballwin Athletic Association.
 Norman holds a Masters of Education in Physical Education from the University of Missouri-St. Louis.

-Katherine Moorman served as a director with United Cerebral Palsy Heartland where she supervised personnel caring for young adults in respite care facilities and day programs.
-Katherine has extensive experience with budgets, grant writing and caring for medical needs in Individualized Care Plans.
-Katherine holds a Bachelor of Science degree in Psychology from Missouri State University.
+Katie Moorman has supported children and adults with a variety of abilities for more than ten years in settings such as residential homes, pre-employment, and day programs.
+She most recently served as a director with United Cerebral Palsy Heartland where she supervised personnel caring for young adults in respite facilities.
+Katie has extensive experience with grant writing, implementing Individualized Care Plans, and connecting families with local resources.
+Katie holds a Masters of Arts in Counseling from Lindenwood University and Bachelor of Science in Psychology from Missouri State University.